 Innovation now and then

 Back in December 2018, we shared that the majority of startups in the world work within Internet of Things, Big Data, Artificial Intelligence, Digital Health, and Gamification.
 In that order.
-We know this thanks to a survey of our extensive community of over 700 business incubation programs that work in over 70 countries— and together, support an astounding 20,000+ startups.
+We know this thanks to a survey of our extensive community ofmore than 1200 business incubators and accelerators from over 90 different countries— and together, support an astounding 20,000+ startups.

 We believe that innovation— then, now, and in the future— will continue to thrive thanks to technological advancements and clever applications.
 However, what we need in order to stay in step with dynamic change and human progress, is an understanding of what these technology areas really encompass.

 Download our infographic detailing the areas of technological innovation happening all around the world.

 - 70% of the world’s business incubation programs support startups working within Internet of Things (IoT).
 But what is it, really?
 This fantastic overview by The Guardian tells us that, as a concept (connecting electrical devices to the Internet for real time information), IoT is not new.
 Infact, its applications run the gamut from kitchen appliances and home security to energy distribution and smart cities.What is new, however, are its being extended into every device and techy item imaginable (which is what is abuzz in the startup scene.)
 Its predominance is growing, but (we hope) will not be so “in your face”: “The internet of things will continue to grow, and we will work out more ways to develop “things” that allow us to enjoy the internet without being overwhelmed by it, and by making it discreetly recede into the background of our lives..” according to Carlo Ratti, director of the MIT SENSEable City Lab.